wp-plugins/goodreviews/readme.txt

 GoodReviews serves a very specific requirement.
 It was primarily developed to enable an author or a bookseller to display Goodreads title information and reader reviews on a Wordpress site.
 Goodreads is a social network for book lovers that enables members to rate and review books.

+= Why do I need WordPress version 3.8 or later to use this plugin? =

+WordPress 3.8 introduced support for the dashicons font, which contains the star and half-star symbols that GoodReviews uses in the Book Info pane.
+If you do not use the Book Info pane, you can probably successfully install and use GoodReviews in WordPress 3.5 or later.

 = What if my title does not have an ISBN? =

-As of version 1.0.4 of Goodreviews, you can use the Goodreads ID instead of the ISBN to retrieve title information from Goodreads.
+Version 1.0.4 or later supports the use of a Goodreads ID instead of an ISBN to retrieve title information from Goodreads.
 Replace the <code>isbn</code> parameter in the shortcode with <code>grid</code> and use the Goodreads ID number instead of an ISBN.
+ISBNs are still supported as well.

 = How do I customize the height and width of the book information and reviews pane =